 Stop 1: Mathematics: The Winton Gallery

 The first stop on our codebreaking and communications tour is the stunning Mathematics: The Winton Gallery on level 2 of the museum.
-In this bold gallery, you will find an unassuming book that is called ‘Polygraphic Papers’ and was a coder/decoder used in the late 18th Century.
-At this stop, you’ll also come across an Enigma machine dating back to 1923.
+In this gallery, you will find an unassuming book that is called ‘Polygraphic Papers’ that was a coder/decoder used in the late 18th century.

 Head along to our Information Age gallery and explore the six themed zones – Cable, Broadcast, Exchange, Constellation, Web and Cell that celebrate more than 200 years of innovation in communication technologies.

-Watch our curator’s guide to the gallery to discover the must-see objects and keep your eyes peeled for the cell phone game on gallery that challenges you to create the perfect telephone network.
+Watch our curator’s guide to the gallery to discover the must-see objects and keep your eyes peeled for the hands-on ‘cell phone game’ that challenges you to create the perfect telephone network.

 Head down to the ground floor and explore our Making the Modern World gallery.
 Here you will not only find a Supercomputer dating back to 1976 but a whole case full of technology that we still use in everyday life such as telephones and computers.
 Can you spot a certain popular gaming device that dates back to the nineties?